official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 489

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawfordfor action against Iraq.
+for action against Iraq.
 He will want neither to be too far in front, or behind, US policy.
 As one FCO official pointed out to us, if Blair unleashes a full scale campaign in Parliament and with the general public when Parliament returns from the Easter recess, and the US policy turns out to be on a longer-term trajectory, when the time